Intel on Anyone

 Know who you're moving in with.

-Run a quick background investigation before sharing a home with someone.
+Run a quick search before sharing a home with someone.

 Share a lease, not a liability.